a1-digital-international/exoscale-deployment-guides/f5-cluster/README.md

 **Network config:**

-7. Add your first private network, which will be used as the management network.
+7. Add your first private network via the Exoscale Portal, which will be used as the management network.
 Add only this network, no more!
-8. Reboot the instance, the instance is now internally recognising the second interface and changes the config from Single-NIC to Multi-NIC
+8. Reboot the instance, which is now internally recognising the second interface and automatically changes the config from Single-NIC to Multi-NIC
 9. Execute ```tmsh modify sys db provision.managementeth value eth1``` to change the management interface from eth0 (default) to eth1
 10. Reboot the instance to make sure everything is applied correctly
 11. Execute the following commands via the Exoscale console: